The report is now public and comments are invited!

 Browse and comment on the chapters of the first draft of the IPSP report!

 The International Panel on Social Progress is uniting the world’s leading researchers, sociologists, and economists in a single effort: Developing research-based, multi-disciplinary, non-partisan, action-driven solutions to the most pressing challenges of our time.

-Nature publishes a presentation of IPSP and invites to comment on the first draft of the report.
+The Fondation Maison des sciences de l’homme (FMSH), an interdisciplinary research organization in Paris, describes the vision of the IPSP and invites public comment on the first draft of the report.